-9. Tramways and Light Rail
+Tramways and Light Rail

-- 50. Our primary focus in the tramways and light rail sector has been on the initial integrity of new operating systems within tramways and light rail, and how they are maintained.
-New infrastructure generally avoids features such as deep cuttings, wherever possible.
+- 42. Our primary focus has been on the initial integrity of new operating systems within tramways and light rail and how they are maintained.
+Thus, new infrastructure generally avoids features such as deep cuttings, wherever possible.
 The most problematic areas occur in relation to the legacy of heavy rail where Tramways and Light Rail routes incorporate existing assets such as cuttings, bridges and earthworks.
 Even there, so far as possible, our focus has been to ensure initial integrity.
-During construction phases of Manchester Metrolink, for example, 'inherited' viaducts were stripped back to the core, inspected and made good. - 51.
+During construction phases of Manchester Metrolink, for example, 'inherited' viaducts were stripped back to the core, inspected and made good. - 43.
 The information taken from safety management systems demonstrates certain operating assumptions, for example, inspection intervals, to ensure that tolerances are within a safe limit.
-If these operating assumptions are not followed, then the infrastructure can start to degrade.
-Inspections have shown that some tramway companies are not good at ensuring these operating assumptions are followed. - 52.
-The selection of staff and maintaining their competence is a key factor in avoiding poor maintenance of assets and ensuring that the risks at the interface are kept low. - 53.
+If these operating assumptions are not followed then the infrastructure can start to degrade.
+Inspections have shown that some tramway companies are not good at ensuring these operating assumptions are followed. - 44.
+The selection of staff and maintaining their competence is a key factor in avoiding poor maintenance of assets and ensuring that the risks at the interface are kept low. - 45.
 It is essential that tramways and light railways have appropriate standards for the inspection of their specific infrastructure, action levels and maintenance documentation.
-The use of standards from the mainline railway is often inappropriate for tramway and light rail components and using such standards unquestioningly can import risk. - 54.
-There are few tunnel sections or other structures such as cuttings and embankments. bridges and other structures tend to be the responsibility of the highways authority, nevertheless some systems have extensive structures and access to appropriate inspection and maintenance contractors is required. - 55.
-Whilst tramways and light rail sometimes feature similar infrastructure to mainline and metro railways primarily non-street running parts of tram networks, often inherited from heavy rail consequential risks are significantly different due to the ability of trams to stop more quickly should an obstruction or other derailment risk be encountered.
+The use of standards from the mainline railway is often inappropriate for tramway and light rail components and using such standards unquestioningly can import risk. - 46.
+There are few tunnel sections or other structures such as cuttings and embankments. bridges and other structures tend to be the responsibility of the highways authority, nevertheless some systems have extensive structures and access to appropriate inspection and maintenance contractors is required. - 47.
+Where there is similar infrastructure to mainline and metro railways primarily nonstreet running parts of tram networks, often inherited from heavy rail - the risks are significantly different due to the ability of trams to stop more quickly should an obstruction or other derailment risk be encountered.

-10. Heritage railways
+Heritage railways